robertocolabene/BBModules/README.md

 - <b>Always</b>: the probability is computed continuously.<br>

 ### Journey: Probability of Success
 The distance parameter can be influenced by probability.
-It follows that the distance can be increased or decreased in relation to the setted distance.<br>
+It follows that the distance can be randomly increased or decreased in relation to the setted distance.<br>

 - <b>likely on long distance</b>: the journey will be sure and accurate near 1 parsec.<br>
 - <b>likely on short distance</b>: the journey will be sure and accurate near 0 parsec.<br>